aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 - animstate set to 113
 - `StatUp` sound plays
 - [StatEffect](../../Visual%20rendering/StatEffect.md) called on this enemy with type 1 (blue up arrow)
-- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the `DefenseUp` condition on this enemy for 999999 main turns
+- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the `DefenseUp` condition on this enemy for 999999 main turns (infinite)
 - Yield for 0.65 seconds

 ### Logic that always happen
-The startstate local is always set to `basestate` (after both of the section above occured).
+The local startstate is always set to `basestate` (after both of the section above occured).

 ## Post move logic
 The following logic always happen at the end of the action: